Bingyin-Pixocial/RealisHuman/README.md

 ## Inference of RealisHuman

 ### 1. Hand Refining
+Hand refinement can be run in hamer enviroment.
 #### Stage-One Pre-processing

 To pre-process the hand data for stage-one, run the following command: